Design an effective orientation and onboarding programme to immerse your new employees into their roles and responsibilities quickly

 Who should attend

-• All executives and managers responsible for conducting orientation and on boarding programmes and those who needs to evaluate and improve its current programmes and activities to create greater impact on individual performance and business results.
+• All executives and managers responsible for conducting orientation and onboarding programmes and those who need to evaluate and improve its current programmes and activities to create greater impact on individual performance and business results.

 • Group Discussion, class sharing and experiential learning will be used to facilitate deeper learning.

 Bernard Tay has over 20 years of experience in human resource development and management in both private and public sector experience.
 He has worked as a regional manager in a renowned American and Japanese global conglomerate.
 He has gained both local and international experience, having worked for diversified industries ranging from banking, aviation, telecommunication, education, electronics, and energy to the medical sector.
 He has also worked in the USA where he focused on staffing and organisational development.

 Bernard has extensive experience conducting human resource management and development programmes to local and international participants from different organisations.
 He has acquired working knowledge and experience in developing employee handbooks, job analysis, job evaluation, job description and design, employee orientation and organisational downsizing.
 In addition, he has been a Senior Assessor for Singapore Quality Award and People Excellence.